Everything exam prep and self-care — all in one place

 - The McMaster Student Absence Form (MSAF) process

-- Questions about future courses, majors, course selection, program selection
+- Questions about future courses, majors, and course and program selection

 - Switching Faculties (contact the Faculty you’re thinking about switching to)